Higher chromatic Thom spectra via unstable homotopy theory: Introduction

 In Section \ref{equiv-analogue}, we prove an equivariant analogue of Corollary \ref{bpn} at height $1$.
 We construct equivariant analogues of $X(n)$ and $A$, and describe why our methods fail to produce an equivariant analogue of Corollary \ref{bpn} at all heights, even granting an analogue of Conjecture \ref{moore-splitting} and Conjecture \ref{centrality-conj}.

 Finally, in Section \ref{future}, we suggest some directions for future research.
-There are also numerous interesting questions arising from our work, which we have indicated in the body of the paper.
+There are also numerous interesting questions arising from our work, which we have indicated in the body of the article.